cranberry-sam-school/CS4273-ratpack-app/Testing/testing.md

 ## Current Tests

 We currently use Go's built-in system for testing: a name_test.go file accompanies every file of code for which tests exist.
 Our CI/CD environment runs these tests inside a custom docker image containing all of the project's dependencies.
-Simulataneously, Go's vet tool is also run on the code to check for common coding mistakes that may have severe impact on functionality.
+Simultaneously, Go's vet tool is also run on the code to check for common coding mistakes that may have severe impact on functionality.

 At present slighly less than 40% of our code is covered by the existing tests in the config and models modules.
 The config module handles loading in the configuration file, and validating that all of the private files needed to run have sufficiently strict file permissions as to be unreadable by other users of the system.
-The models module provides structures for information in the database, allowing the handling of these data to be abstracted signficantly.
+The models module provides structures for information in the database, allowing the handling of these data to be abstracted significantly.

 ## Future Directions